 Occasionally I have been gifted with new packs by supporters which is always wonderful.
 I am still looking for sources of new packs which are affordable.

-A few things to know: We’re looking for medium sized packs, what would probably be called large day-packs.
-These are bigger than regular day packs or children’s book bags.
-They would be labeled as 30L or 40L, meaning 30 or 40 liters internal capacity.
-We can also use larger backpacking packs as many people to whom we give them are traveling.
-Internal frame packs are good but the old aluminum external frame packs are not – I tried it – no one wants something that awkward and bulky.
+A few things to know: We’re looking for medium sized packs, larger than day-packs and smaller than full -sized camping packs.
+These are bigger than regular day-packs or children’s book bags.
+They would be labeled as 30L to 70L meaning 30 tp 70 liters internal capacity.
+We can also use a few larger backpacking packs as some people to whom we give them are traveling.
+Internal frame packs are good but the old aluminum external frame packs are not – I tried them – no one wants something that awkward and bulky.
 Also, the packs should be well-made, with good zippers and straps, subdued colors, no prints, flowers or large advertising logos (small brand names are OK).
 The reason for this is that they should not attract attention or be embarrassing to the user.
 Things that attract attention are often stolen in their world or can instigate altercations, the last thing we want.
 Check out the video on our Donation Page that shows which packs we can and can't use HERE.